 What we didn’t like

-Unfortunately, this desk, like all of the others in the list, isn’t perfect.
-A high price tag likely puts it out of the range of some more cost conscious shoppers.
+Unfortunately, this desk, like all of the others on the list, isn’t perfect.
+A high price tag likely puts it out of the range of some more cost-conscious shoppers.
 Because aluminum extrusions are used for the columns, natural flexing occurs at heights beyond 47”.

 It is also one of the louder desks while in motion, with an average decibel rating around 60-64 decibels.
 With the majority of the desktop options being wood essence laminate and hardwood, the lack of material types might be a deal breaker for some.